nikita-skobov/monorepo-git-tools/CONTRIBUTING.md

   cd monorepo-git-tools
   ./test/run_tests.sh
   ```
-  That will probably fail at first because this project has some dependencies.
-Mainly [`git-filter-repo`](https://github.com/newren/git-filter-repo),
-  and [`bats` (note, I use `bats-core`)](https://github.com/bats-core/bats-core), so make sure both of those are properly installed.
+  That will probably fail at first because this project has some dependencies. mainly [`bats` (note, I use `bats-core`)](https://github.com/bats-core/bats-core), so make sure it is properly installed.
 Then try running `./test/run_tests.sh` again.
   If it still doesn't work, something is wrong so please file an issue.